-There are no concrete directives yet about trick-or-treating, so parents are using a wait-and-see approach.
-If you do allow your kids to go, ensure your kids’ safety by following these tips:
+There are no public directives yet about trick-or-treating, but if you do allow your kids to go, ensure their safety by following these tips:

 - Wear masks and go with your “bubble” – Keep kids extra safe by letting them wear masks and going only with their siblings (or those within their household).
 Ask them not to mix with other clusters of kids.

-- Bring hand sanitizers – Use sanitizer often for washing hands that get in contact with high contact objects like door bells and door knobs.
+- Bring hand sanitizers – Use sanitizer often for hands that get in contact with objects like door bells and door knobs.

 - Young kids need adult supervision – Kids below 12 years old must be accompanied by an adult when going around the neighbourhood.
 Expert parent tip: Feed your little tykes supper before going out trick-or-treating.
-They will have the energy to walk around and won’t be tempted to eat the candy right away (so that you’ll have the chance to inspect them first for hazards).
+They will have the energy to walk around and won’t be tempted to eat the candy right away.
+This way you’ll have the chance to inspect their loot first for hazards.

 - Set some rules – Plan your route before setting out (and check the weather!).
 Go into familiar neighbourhoods as a group and establish some ground rules like no running, criss-crossing the streets or straying away from the group.
 Also, remind the kids to be polite.
 No grabbing someone else’s candy and to always say “thank you!” when given treats.